Taking your pension pot a bit at a time

 If you want to take your pension pot gradually with us, you’ll need at least £10,000 in your pot to get you started (or £2,000 if you’ve already taken some money).
 We offer two ways to do this.

-1. Take your tax-free cash up front
+1. Take your tax-free lump sum up front

 How it works